 License and Registration Requirement

+In most places, you don’t need to license or register your e-bike.
+An e-bike is treated like a normal bicycle.
 There are some exceptions to this.
 In some states, you do need to register your e-bike.
-Be sure to check your state’s laws before you buy to be sure.
-Check out this great guide for more info on e-bike registration requirements in the U.S.
+Be sure to check your state’s laws.

-Mopeds are a bit more heavily regulated.
+Mopeds are a bit more regulated.
 In most places, you have to register your moped and get a license plate for it.
-This is necessary because you will be riding your moped on the road with traffic.
+This is necessary because mopeds are ridden on the road with traffic.
+The cost of moped registration varies by state and region.
+It could cost anywhere from $50-$150 per year.

 Licensing and Minimum Age to Ride

-Similar to an e-bike, the minimum age to ride a moped will depend on your jurisdiction and the type of moped.
+The minimum age to ride a moped will depend on your jurisdiction and the type of moped.
 In many countries, the minimum age to ride a moped is 16.
-In other countries, you must be 17 to ride a moped.
-Some places only allow those who are 18 and older to ride a moped.
+In other countries, you must be 17 or 18 to ride a moped.

 Winner: E-bikes usually don’t require a license to ride.
 The minimum age to ride is also lower in most cases.
 In most cases, you need a driver’s license to ride a moped.